Environmental impact of CircoFloor

 • Fully reversible

-CircoFloor reduces the environmental impact by up to 4.9× compared to the most polluting traditional screed floor construction with sprayed PUR.
+CircoFloor reduces the environmental impact by up to 4.9× compared to the most polluting traditional screed floor build-up with sprayed PUR.

 Analysis including concrete slab and floor finish